redstonermoves/Random-Scripts/README.md

 # Random-Scripts
-THis is just bookmarklets, Lol
+This is just bookmarklets, Lol